mimiyin/coding-for-emotional-impact/README.md

 - Modulating wave functions with frequency and amplitude.
 - Recursive wave functions.

 ##### HW 2: Assign an arbitrary emotion to each student.
 Create 3 computational interpretations of your emotion by simply animating a rectangle on the screen with a wave function.
+Ask at least 3 people how it makes them feel.
+No leading questions!
 ##### HW 3: Apply it to your medium of choice.

 ### Weeks 4, 5: Playing with Timing and Pacing and Pacing and Timing